-The Becker Friedman Institute for Economics (BFI) at the University of Chicago invites students at the University of Chicago interested in economics to apply for posted summer internship opportunities and/or propose to BFI staff an internship program for funding.
+The Becker Friedman Institute for Economics (BFI) at the University of Chicago invites students at the University of Chicago interested in economics to apply for posted summer internship opportunities and/or propose to BFI staff an internship program for funding to support an unpaid summer position in the public or nonprofit sector.
 Students may receive a stipend of $5,000 from BFI for a selected, 10-week internship.

 In all, BFI supports both graduate and undergraduate students through BFI’s sponsored internship programs – the Kapani Metcalf Internship Program for Undergraduate Economics Students, the Brickell Metcalf Internship Program, and the BFI Summer Internship Program.

-Examples of recent internships supported by BFI include:
+Examples of past internships supported by BFI include:

 - Los Angeles Mayor’s Office, Office of Budget and Innovation